great-expectations/great_expectations/docs/docusaurus/docs/cloud/about_gx.md

 Here are just a few of the benefits you'll get with GX Cloud:

-- It's web-based and browser and platform-independent.
+- It's web-based and browser- and platform-independent.

-- A hosted environment and intuitive interface makes it faster to set up and run your Data Validations.
+- A hosted environment and intuitive interface makes it faster to set up and run your data Validations.

 - Features such as Validation run histories, Data Asset metrics, and more.

-- Eliminates the need to create, run, and maintain complex code for your data queries.
+- No more need to create, run, and maintain complex code for your data queries.

 ## Workflow optimization

-GX Cloud is intended to help you get started faster than GX OSS and to simplify your Data Validation workflows.
-Here's how it's done:
+GX Cloud helps you get started faster and simplifies your data Validation workflows.
+Here's how:

 - You can identify your Data Source, connect to a Data Asset, create Expectations, and then run Validations without running a single line of Python code.